Investor Home

 This anomaly is subject to intense debate over whether an opportunity to generate excess returns actually exists.
 Ibbotson data (See Historical Data) and other studies show that small capitalization stocks outperform large stocks in the United States as well as in foreign markets.
 However, others argue that its not reasonable to assume that investors can realize those returns.
 Professor Jeremy J. Siegel argues that the period from the end of 1974 through the end of 1983 accounts for the whole outperformance of small caps and according to John C. Bogle, since December 1978, small caps and large caps have earned exactly the same returns (Source: Wall Street Journal 2/10/97).

-James O'Shaughnessy argued in What Works on Wall Street that the returns in small stocks are attributable almost entirely to micro-cap stocks with market capitalizations under $25 million.
-Small stocks typically have large spreads and commissions and cannot be bought by institutional managers without significantly moving the share price.
-Therefore, he argues that even so called "small company" funds have difficulty taking advantage of small capitalization stocks.
-Mark Hulbert of the Hulbert Digest argues in "The small-cap myth" (Forbes - 3/10/97) that after accounting for commissions when buying small stocks, there is no advantage.
-In the same issue of Forbes, David Dreman (in "When statistics lie") points out that the Banz study deals only with stocks from the NYSE which are larger than small stocks from other exchanges.
+Mark Hulbert argued in "The small-cap myth" (Forbes - 3/10/97) that after accounting for commissions when buying small stocks, there is no advantage.
+In the same issue of Forbes, David Dreman (in "When statistics lie") pointed out that the Banz study deals only with stocks from the NYSE which are larger than small stocks from other exchanges.
 Dreman also states that much of the data is based on stocks that traded thinly or not at all, the point being that you couldn't really buy them in large quantities if at all at their quoted price.
-On the impact of trading costs and liquidity on the analysis of small-cap performance, Marc R. Reinganum 2 recently commented that "Several academic papers have been written on this topic, and depending upon whose you read, some have negated the fact that a small-cap effect exists.
+On the impact of trading costs and liquidity on the analysis of small-cap performance, Marc R. Reinganum 2 commented that "Several academic papers have been written on this topic, and depending upon whose you read, some have negated the fact that a small-cap effect exists.
 Others support the notion that, even taking the transaction costs into account, small caps carry some premium.
 The answer depends on how the studies are structured."
-See also Interrelationships.
+See also Fidelity's Sizing Up Small-Cap Stocks (2009).
+More recent is Small Caps Loom Large: After a Decade of Dominance, Small-Company Stocks Are Still Rallying—For Now (5/1/10) from WSJ.
+See also Interrelationships and InvestorHome's discussion about the Wilshire 5000 for historical return information.

-Announcement Based Effects
+Announcement Based Effects and Post-earnings announcement drift (PEAD)

 There is evidence, and try as they might, the accountants and financial people can't make it go away, that when you get an earnings surprise, somehow or other the market doesn't seem to absorb it all right away.